 Because they believe that any man should have a collection of wives who live under a doctrine of subservience to him, this means that there often isn't enough women to go around.
 In a society where each man has three wives, equality is difficult to achieve and so some of the men have to leave town to maintain the ratio.

 When a teenage boy comes of age, his status in the FLDS Church is in constant jeopardy.
 He has to be on guard that he lives his life by the book because if he dabbles in sins like dating and listening to rock music, he could be damned to join the "Lost Boys": the hundreds of young men who have been kicked out of the FLDS church.

 Those who make it through don't get to choose their own wives.
 Love doesn't play a big role in an FLDS Church marriage; instead, young men and women wait for their prophet, in this case, Warren S. Jeffs, to assess their worthiness and assign them their spouses.

 But even then, the FLDS Church still struggles to make the numbers work.
 And so they import young girls from elsewhere in the country.

-In 2011, the RCMP alleges, more than 50 young girls between the ages of 12 and 17 were taken out of their homes in Bountiful, British Columbia and sent off to Hildale and Colorado City, where they pushed into arranged marriages with FLDS men.
+In 2011, the RCMP alleges, more than 50 young girls between the ages of 12 and 17 were taken out of their homes in Bountiful, British Columbia, and sent off to Hildale and Colorado City, where they were pushed into arranged marriages with FLDS men.
 At least two of those girls ended up married to the prophet Warren Jeffs himself.
 When they got married, one of those girls was 13 years old.
 The other was 12.